-Digital lending and virtual consumer experiences are all the hype in today’s market and while there are a lot of benefits, it doesn’t come without its risks.
-If banks and mortgage companies aren’t prepared, cybersecurity and lending fraud can cause a major upset to a company’s bottom line and become a huge resource waster.
+Digital lending and virtual consumer experiences are all the hype in today’s market.
+And while there are a lot of benefits, it doesn’t come without its risks.
+If banks and mortgage companies aren’t prepared, lending fraud can cause a major upset to a company’s bottom line and become a huge resource waster.

-One of the biggest offenders in the industry is wire transfer fraud, in which money wiring instructions are altered so that funds get diverted to the criminal instead of the intended recipient.
-Criminals can carry out these schemes multiple ways and use business email compromise tactics like email phishing, identity theft, hacking, email spoofing, and malware to infiltrate a company’s systems.
-With so many areas open to exploitation, companies can never do too much to understand wire transfer fraud and prevent losing thousands of dollars at a time.
+One of the biggest offenders in the industry has become wire transfer fraud.
+This is where money wiring instructions are altered so that funds get diverted to the criminal instead of the intended recipient.
+Criminals can carry out these schemes multiple ways and use business email compromise tactics to get into a company’s systems.
+Examples include email phishing, identity theft, hacking, email spoofing, and malware.
+With so many vulnerable areas open, companies can never do too much to understand wire transfer fraud and prevent losing thousands of dollars at a time.

 For more clarity, we sat down and spoke to Hannah Gresty, PitchPoint Solution’s Vice President of Product.
 Gresty’s been with the company for 10 years, focusing specifically in the fraud detection industry with the goal to enhance lender productivity through dynamic fraud prevention tools.

 So she provided answers to some of the most common questions lenders have on the subject so they can protect themselves better.

 For the industry as a whole, how serious should lenders be taking wire transfer fraud?
 In other words, how worried should they be?